ko31/star-cloudprnt-for-woocommerce-plus/readme.txt

 Filters to be added after the item.

-- @param string Sets the text to add. '' by default.
+- @param string|array Sets the text to add. '' by default.
 - @param \WC_Order $order
 - @param int $item_id
 - @param array $item_data